eisenlohrmoullab/adhd-cycle/README.md

 Date Initiated: June 20, 2024

 Purpose: This repository houses code that processes and analyzes data collected during NIH grant R01-MH-119119, which sought to examine how the menstrual cycle influences daily symptoms in a sample of adult female patients with significant attention deficit/hyperactivity disorder (ADHD) symptoms.
-The , with data collected between 2019 and 2024.
+Data were collected between 2019 and 2024.

 Original Grant Summary: